pariseclipse/Boyeong/README.md

 ### 🧩 Quiz Screen

-Interactive quizzes including multiple choice, sentence building, and match pairs to reinforce learning.
+Interactive quizzes designed to reinforce learning through multiple game modes: multiple choice, match pairs, sentence rebuilding, and more.
+If a user selects the correct answer, a dancing cat GIF appears as positive reinforcement.
+If the answer is incorrect, a crying cat emoji appears to gently encourage improvement.

 <img src="assets/images/quiz1.jpeg" width="300"/>
 <img src="assets/images/quiz2.jpeg" width="300"/>